 Only electronic applications are accepted, at the email address below.
-Documents should be in PDF, Microsoft Word, or Microsoft Excel format.
-Jpegs should be accessible for download by our office.
+The narrative application should be submitted as a single PDF, named lastname_firstname.pdf.
+JPEGs should be accessible for download by our office, and videos should be available for online viewing.
 Please see the FAQ for suggestions on free services for sending large image files.

 - Brief letter (3 pages or less) describing the proposed project and your previous work

 - Your resume including physical address, phone number, and email.
 Submissions that do not include contact information will not be considered.